 Here are a few tips we recommend, before, during and after the test drive.

 - Examine the vehicle.
 Look on top of the vehicle.
 Pop the hood.
 Open the trunk.
 Close and open all of the doors.
 If its a minivan, make sure all of the doors slide open and close.
 Look and listen for anything that seems out of the ordinary.
 Do you notice any leaks?
 If you're buying new, make sure there are no dents or dings on the vehicle.

 - Inspect the tires.
 Is there any tread depth?
 Are the tires safe for all weather conditions?

 - Inside the vehicle, make sure all of the windows operate, front and rear.
 Check all the switches front and rear.

-- Check the heating and ventilation systems, making sure they heat or cool off the vehicle.
+- Check the heating and ventilation systems, making sure they heat and/or cool off the vehicle.
 Examine the vents.

 - Does the radio work?
 Avoid listening to the radio during the test drive.
-The goal is to listen to car for any abnormal sounds.
+The goal is to listen for any abnormal sounds.

-- Does the sunroof close and open, if its equipped with such?
+- Does the sunroof open and close, if its equipped with such?

 - Open the glovebox.
-If you're buying use, look for service records that might have been left in the vehicle by the previous owner.
+If you're buying used, look for service records that might have been left in the vehicle by the previous owner.
 Take a moment to examine if they are available.

 - Smell for any abnormal odors, especially, if buying used.